Florence is in Pinal County midway between Phoenix and

 accessible side roads.
 The Tom Mix Monument, commemorating

-where the popular movie cowboy died in 1940 when his Cord auto-mobile
+where the popular movie cowboy died in 1940 when his Cord automobile

 crashed, is located on the parkway.
 Since 1932, Florence has been the home of the world’s oldest Junior Rodeo in the United States.
 It is held every Thanksgiving weekend.

 Florence is located in Central Arizona.
 It is in Pinal County and has been the county seat since 1875.
 It is the fifth oldest white settlement in the state.
-Florence sits in the Sonoran desert surrounded by multicolored mountains.
+Florence sits in the Sonoran desert surrounded by multi-colored mountains.
 The town is located at the junction of State Highway 70 and State Highway 287, just south of Phoenix.

 Florence is proud of its history and is currently involved in a restoration and preservation program to reclaim some the town’s early glory years.
-It is said that Florence has more buildings listed on the National Register that any other town in Arizona.
+It is said that Florence has more buildings listed on the National Register than any other town in Arizona.
 Today Florence’s population is 7,500.
 The town sits at an elevation of feet 1,492 feet.
 The southwestern climate has a summer high temperature of 100 degrees and a winter low temperature of 40 degrees.
-The year round sunshine and ideal climate has made it a perfect place for the retired and those seeking warm, clean air for health purposes.
+The year round sunshine and ideal climate have made it a perfect place for the retired and those seeking warm, clean air for health purposes.
 Florence offers the convenience and the lifestyle available in a small western community, yet is only 45 minutes away from the Phoenix and Tucson metropolitan areas.

 There are so many attractions to go visit when you are in Florence.
 The McFarland State Park is the first courthouse built in town.
 The courthouse held many historic trials.
-Today you can learn more about those trials and about the one of the largest POW camps that was located near town.
+Today you can learn more about those trials and about one of the largest POW camps that were located near town.
 The park was named after Ernest W. McFarland, who represented the state for many years.
 The Pinal County Historical Society Museum has lots of exhibits ranging from Indian artifacts to descriptions of life as a prisoner in Florence.
 There is also a display showcasing 100 varieties of barbed wire.
 The Historic District has a walking tour, which includes many of the homes and businesses from the town’s beginning.
 A map of the walk can be found at the Pinal County Visitor Center.

-One terrific outdoor activity is the Pinal Pioneer parkway.
+One terrific outdoor activity is the Pinal Pioneer Parkway.
 This scenic drive is noted to be one of the best in the state.
 There is a portion of the drive just south of Florence that contains a natural garden.
 The garden has almost every species of flora found in Arizona’s deserts.